Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 * Data can be shared among different :doxy:`Data` instances.
 Thus creating subsets on the level of batches is quite cheap as it does not need a physical copy of the contents of the set.
-On should not confuse this with the different concept of lazy-copying, which just delays the copy until an actual change is done.
-Instad sets are shard by default and only copied, when actually required by the algorithm.
+One should not confuse this with the different concept of lazy-copying, which just delays the copy until an actual change is done.
+Instead sets are shared by default and only copied, when actually required by the algorithm.